ruslo/CGold/docs/tutorials/variables/regular.rst

   -- Generating done
   -- build files have been written to: /.../usage-of-variables/_builds

-This will be even more confusing if you run this example on more time without removing cache:
+This will be even more confusing if you run this example one more time without removing cache:

 .. code-block:: shell